RasmusJensen1/P2/README.md

 Intall Node Package Manager (npm) to get the projects dependicies listed in the package.json file that is in the project by running the below in your terminal:
 "npm install"

-# To run the project now utalize the followingen script:
+# How to run the project:

-npm run serverstart
+Utalize the followingen script in the terminal: npm run serverstart

 Go to the website deployed localy: